STORIES WITH METICULOUS CREATIVITY.

 Or is it?
 Even if there were no readers left in the world, writers would still write.
 It’s what we do.
 But the presentation of stories is changing.
-More and more readers desire flash fiction or novels with brief, fast-moving chapters.
-Text-message stories are gaining popularity, and the average human has an attention span more fleeting than a goldfish.
+While classics will always hold value, many modern readers prefer to devour flash fiction and novels with brief, fast-moving chapters.
+Text-message stories are gaining popularity, interactive story apps are a thing, and the average human has an attention span more fleeting than a goldfish.
 Does this mean that the art of writing is dying?
 Some would say so.
 I say no. All the elements of what make a good story are still the same.
-But now the variety of ways to present a story is growing.
+But now the ways to present a story are expanding.
 This isn’t a sign of impending doom; it’s exciting.
 To tell a story well in some of these formats, though -- isn’t that the challenge?
 What I seek as a writer is an endlessly creative artform, where I can create a full world out of nothing.
 But to do it well takes practice and knowledge of the craft.
-This is my crusade, and I love helping other writers to succeed at this also.
+This is my crusade.
+I am constantly striving to learn and grow, and I love helping other writers to succeed at this also.

 I WRITE BECAUSE